weirdgyn/QVirtualPad/README.md

 # QVirtualPad

 QVirtualPad is a Qt widget that implements an interactive virtual pad (or virtual joystick if you like but I found that it resembles more a pad).
-The installation/use is pretty straightforward, since the widget is distributed as source code at this moment the only steps you need is to download the two main source files:
+The installation/use is pretty straightforward, since the widget is distributed as source code at this moment the only steps you need are to download the two main source files:
 - ```qvirtualpad.h```
 - ```qvirtualpad.cpp```

 copy these files into you source code folder and then include them in you project.
 To use the widget you simply have to *promote* a widget in your ui to ```QVirtualPad``` class (referencing the correct header: ```qvirtualpad.h``` of course).
 You don't need to make the widget square but for a better user experience the widget will always use a square footprint.
-Once placed in your ui you can opt between two usage mode:
+Once placed in your ui you can choose between two usage mode:
 - event driven;
 - polling;

 In the event driven method you simply connect to the ```positionUpdate``` signal and then wait for the user to *move* the pad.
 At every movement you will receive the update event along with a ```QPointF``` argument with the current normalized axis value [-1..1].

-If you opt for the polling method instead you simply have to call ```X()``` and ```Y()``` getters to acquire normalized axis values.
+If you choose the polling method instead you simply have to call ```X()``` and ```Y()``` getters to acquire normalized axis values.

 You can customize the look and behaviour of the widget trough its properties.
 You can find a detailed description of the code needed to use the widget in the associated Qt application (```virtualpad.pro```).

-For the sake of documentation this's a complete list of ```QVirtualPad``` widget properties and their usage:
+For the sake of documentation this is a complete list of ```QVirtualPad``` widget properties and their usage:

 - ```QColor backgroundColor```: is the main color of the background gradient (default red).
 - ```QColor backgroundFocusColor```: is the color of the focal point of the background gradient (default white).